nitheshrayuduv/release-content/README.md

 ## Contributing

-We welcome contributions from the community!
-If you have a release template or workflow template that you'd like to share or improve, please follow these steps:
+We highly value contributions from our community!
+If you have a release template or workflow template that you'd like to share or enhance, we encourage you to follow these simple steps:

 1. Fork this repository to your GitHub account.
+2. Switch to the relevant release branch: `git checkout release/24.1.x`.
-2. Create a new branch for your changes: `git checkout -b feature/new-template`.
+3. Create a new branch for your modifications: `git checkout -b feature/new-template`.
-3. Make your changes and commit them: `git commit -m "Add new template"`.
+4. Implement your changes and commit them: `git commit -m "Add new template"`.
-4. Push your changes to your GitHub fork: `git push origin feature/new-template`.
+5. Push your changes to your GitHub fork: `git push origin feature/new-template`.
-5. Create a pull request (PR) against this repository.
+6. Open a pull request (PR) against this repository, targeting the appropriate release branch.

-Our team will review your PR and work with you to merge it into the official content.
+Our dedicated team will carefully review your PR and collaborate with you to incorporate it into the official content.
+Your contributions are greatly appreciated!

 ## How to Release